Long Beach State has one former athlete and two coaches participating in the 2016 Rio Olympics.

 Sheffield selected as women's assistant coach for sprints/hurdles

-LaTanya Sheffield, a former Olympian and American record holder, enters her first year as an assistant coach at Long Beach State.
-She will work with the sprinters, hurdlers and relays.
+LaTanya Sheffield, a former Olympian and American record holder, enters her sixth year as an assistant coach at Long Beach State.
+She works with the sprints, hurdles and relays.

 As an athlete, Sheffield was an Olympic finalist in the 400m hurdles at the 1988 Games in Seoul, South Korea, and represented the United States at the 1987 World Championships.
 She was also a two-time gold medalist at the Olympic Sports Festival (1987, 1993) and won a bronze medal at the 1987 Pan American Games.

 Sheffield, who established an American record in the 400m hurdles in 1985, also excelled at San Diego State where she was a two-time All-American and 1985 NCAA Champion (400H).
 She was inducted into the SDSU Athletics' Hall of Fame in 1993.